openstate/poliscoops/CONTRIBUTING.rst

 - Check if the issue hasn't already been reported.
 - Be as detailed as possible, people reading the report shouldn't have to chase you up for more information.
 Describe the problem thoroughly, so others can try to reproduce it.
-- Verify that the problem only occurs within the Open Wob API, and not in the original source.
+- Verify that the problem only occurs within the PoliFLW API, and not in the original source.
 You can do this by requesting the original document(s) via the REST API (``/(source_id)/(object_id)/source``).
 Problems in the source data will not be fixed by us and should be reported to the data publishers.

 Feature requests
 ----------------